Use Cases and Examples

 from gitpandas import Repository

-from gitpandas.cache import EphemeralCache, RedisDFCache
+from gitpandas.cache import EphemeralCache, DiskCache, RedisDFCache

 # Use in-memory caching

-cache = EphemeralCache()
+cache = EphemeralCache(max_keys=1000)

 repo = Repository('/path/to/repo', cache_backend=cache)

-# Or use Redis for persistent caching
+# Or use Redis for distributed caching

 redis_cache = RedisDFCache(